 Bryan welcome inquire from federal, provincial and Indigenous governments, private clients and non-profits on how he might be of assistance on matters involving Indigenous self-government or the interaction of Indigenous legal systems with the mainstream legal systems in Canada.
 His areas of interest including not legal advice, policy development, governance public speaking, arbitration and mediation.

 2022 University of Manitoba article: An Indigenous Oral History Reader moves law student training towards reconciliation: New publication a valuable resource supported by UM Indigenous Initiatives Fund

-Information about Oral History, Indigenous Peoples, and the Law course can be found on the Robson Hall website and is reproduced here:
+Information about Oral History, Indigenous Peoples, and the Law course can be found on the UMLaw website and is reproduced here: